orjan27/my-new-angular-project/README.md

-# MyNewProject
+# angular-demo
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This angular project is just the frontend of the demo project which consumes REST API's methods.
+Please download https://github.com/orjan27/springboot-rest-demo for the backend.

 ## Development server